 Ongoing advisory work

-Since the beginning of 2012 Norman Palmer QC has
+Since 2012 Norman Palmer QC has

-- Continued to advise the Art Gallery of New South Wales and other Australian museums on the drafting and implementation of Commonwealth legislation conferring immunity from legal process on parties engaged in cross-border art loans.
+- Advised the Art Gallery of New South Wales and other Australian museums on the drafting and implementation of Commonwealth legislation conferring immunity from legal process on parties engaged in cross-border art loans.
 This has been a continuous engagement from September 2009.
 In March of this year his work culminated in the passing of a radical new statute, the Protection of Cultural Objects on Loan Act 2013, which is expected to come into force later in 2013.
 Following this enactment Norman Palmer was instructed by the Government of New Zealand (Ministry of Culture) to advice on the terms of immunity legislation for art bailments.

-- Advised several foreign governments on the recovery of specific cultural objects and the revision of laws to protect their national cultural heritage
+- Advised several foreign governments on the recovery of specific cultural objects and the revision of laws to protect their national cultural heritage.

 - Drafted bailment terms for the cross-border lending of art from private collectors in the United States and elsewhere to museums in Europe, and from museums to museums in various jurisdictions